 To locate the nearest resource center, call 1-855-200-2372 to speak to a counselor.

-The licensed agents that are partnered with Time for 65 can help you compare the availability, benefits, and costs of Medicare plans in your specific region of Kansas.
+The licensed agents that are partnered with Timefor65 can help you compare the availability, benefits, and costs of Medicare plans in your specific region of Kansas.
 Our process makes it easier for you to access your Medicare eligibility in Kansas so that you receive personalized, affordable, and easy-to-use coverage options and solutions.
-Feel free to fill out the form or give us a call at (866) 327-0148 anytime to get your free quote and ask any questions that may be lingering.
+Fill out the form or give us a call at (866) 327‑0148 anytime to get a free quote or to ask any questions.